microsoft/datashaper/javascript/react/docs/report/react.api.md

     root?: CSSProperties;
 }

-// Warning: (ae-missing-release-tag) "CodebookDataNatureField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Codebook" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const CodebookDataNatureField: React.FC<CodebookEnumDropdownFieldProps>;
+export const Codebook: React.FC<CodebookProps>;

-// Warning: (ae-missing-release-tag) "CodebookDescriptionField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CodebookProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public (undocumented)
-export const CodebookDescriptionField: React.FC<CodebookTextFieldProps>;

-// Warning: (ae-missing-release-tag) "CodebookDisplayNameField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const CodebookDisplayNameField: React.FC<CodebookTextFieldProps>;

-// Warning: (ae-missing-release-tag) "CodebookEnumDropdownFieldProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface CodebookEnumDropdownFieldProps extends CodebookPropsBase, EnumDropdownProps<unknown> {
-}

-// Warning: (ae-missing-release-tag) "CodebookFieldEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const CodebookFieldEditor: React.FC<CodebookFieldEditorProps>;

-// Warning: (ae-missing-release-tag) "CodebookFieldEditorProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface CodebookFieldEditorProps extends CodebookPropsBase {
-    // Warning: (ae-forgotten-export) The symbol "CodebookFieldEditorStyles" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    styles?: CodebookFieldEditorStyles;
-}

-// Warning: (ae-missing-release-tag) "CodebookPropsBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface CodebookPropsBase {
-    // (undocumented)
-    field: Field;
-    // (undocumented)
-    onChangeField?: (field: Field) => void;
-}

-// Warning: (ae-forgotten-export) The symbol "CodebookStatsFieldProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "CodebookStatsField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const CodebookStatsField: React.FC<CodebookStatsFieldProps>;

-// Warning: (ae-missing-release-tag) "CodebookStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface CodebookStyles {
-    // (undocumented)
-    dataNature?: Partial<IDropdownStyles>;
-    // (undocumented)
-    dataType?: Partial<IDropdownStyles>;
-    // (undocumented)
-    description?: Partial<ITextFieldStyles>;
-    // (undocumented)
-    displayName?: Partial<ITextFieldStyles>;
-    // Warning: (ae-forgotten-export) The symbol "CodebookMappingStyles" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    mapping?: CodebookMappingStyles;
-    // (undocumented)
-    root?: React.CSSProperties;
-    // Warning: (ae-forgotten-export) The symbol "CodebookStatsStyles" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    statsWrapper?: CodebookStatsStyles;
-    // (undocumented)
-    units?: Partial<ITextFieldStyles>;
-}

-// Warning: (ae-missing-release-tag) "CodebookTableEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const CodebookTableEditor: React.FC<CodebookTableEditorProps>;

-// Warning: (ae-missing-release-tag) "CodebookTableEditorProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
+// @public
-export interface CodebookTableEditorProps {
+export interface CodebookProps {
     // (undocumented)
     fields: Field[];
     // (undocumented)